Ten days of secret planning to rescue markets

 "This is Lehmans, take two.
 Cubed," said Gaffney.

-(Additional reporting by Sarah White and Sinead Cruise in London; Writing by Kirstin Ridley and Tim Ahmann; Editing by Alexander Smith, Andrew Callus, Dan Grebler and Jan Paschal)
+(Additional reporting by Sarah White and Sinead Cruise in London; Writing by Kirstin Ridley and Tim Ahmann; Editing by Alexander Smith, Andrew Callus and Dan Grebler)